The Ultimate Local SEO Checklist For Small Businesses

 To help you get started, we’ve put together this nifty local SEO checklist to make it easy for you to start winning more business online.

-Getting started with local SEO:
+Getting started with our local SEO checklist:

 1. Set up Google Analytics